Boyuk Zira: Beacon

 A beacon on the island began to function on December 11, 1884.
 The beacon was constructed on the southern part of the island and provided ships with an opportunity to enter Baku Bay at night.
-The beacon is a stone residential building with three-metered tower on a roof, along with a lamp.
+The beacon is a stone residential building with a three-meter tower on a roof, along with a lamp.
 A kerosene-wick burner, and then a gas lamp with a light-optic apparatus of the 4th degree, which was specially produced in Sweden, illuminates the way for ships.

 In 1941, because of the beginning of the Great Patriotic War, the beacon building was blown up by order of the Soviet Military Command.
 Anti-aircraft guns were established on the island to defend Baku from German air raids, because the beacon building was a potential landmark for German aviators.
 The beacon was restored in 1958 and still functions.
 An 18m stone tower equipped with a complex optical-navigational system was built on the elevated middle part of the island.
 Servicing of the way is carried out by a watching method and personnel are changed every two weeks.
 The beacon's light can be seen 20–30 km from Baku.
 The beacon's power is provided by solar batteries, which give a charge of up to 7 days, and also by a diesel generator.

 World War I

-Nargin Island was the scene of tragic events in the history of Azerbaijan and Turkey during World War I. About ten thousand soldiers, as well as civilians, (Turks, partially Germans and Austrians) who were captured in 1914-1915 in Turkey during the occupation of Eastern Anatolia by the Russian army, were held in captivity on the island.
+Nargin Island was the scene of tragic events in the history of Azerbaijan and Turkey during World War I. About ten thousand soldiers and civilians, (Turks, partially Germans and Austrians) who were captured in 1914-1915 in Turkey during the occupation of Eastern Anatolia by the Russian army and held in captivity on the island.
 The captives died of starvation, snake bites, and murder and torture by prison guards.
 Few prisoners managed to escape the island.
 According to Hasan Cüneyt Zapsu, a deputy and counselor of the Cabinet of Ministers of Turkey, his grandfather Abdurrahim Rahmi Zapsu was imprisoned on Nargin Island and escaped with the help of a nurse.
-Vecihi Hürkuş – a Turkish veteran pilot and aviation pioneer– also escaped from the island with the assistance of local residents, and a film dedicated to him is intended to be shot in Turkey.
+Vecihi Hürkuş – a Turkish veteran pilot and aviation pioneer – also escaped from the island with the assistance of residents, and a film dedicated to him is intended to be shot in Turkey.

 A documentary exposing the tragedy Turkish soldiers endured in Nargin island in the early 20th century was shot by order of the Ministry of Culture and Tourism of Turkey.
 Archive documents and scenes of those years, and also memories of 11 Turkish soldiers, who were in camps in Nargin Island and returned to the motherland alive, were used in the film called Hellish Nargin Island.
-In recent years, the erection of a monument on Nargin Island to the perished Turkish soldiers has been frequently proposed by Turhan Çömez, a former deputy of the Grand National Assembly of Turkey, and others.
+Recently, the erection of a monument on Nargin Island to the perished Turkish soldiers has been frequently proposed by Turhan Çömez, a former deputy of the Grand National Assembly of Turkey, and others.